andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 $$(ab)c = a(bc)$$

-The Associative Laws are all about the order in which you do the individual sums / multiplications in a bigger expression.
+The Associative Laws are all about the order in which you do the individual two-element sums / multiplications in a bigger expression.

 There are Commutative Laws for addition: